- Focus and Scope

 - Peer Review Process

 - Ethical Guideline for Journal Publication

 - Autorship and Plagiarism

 Focus and Scope

 .Antropologi Indonesia was published to develop and enrich scientific discussion for scholars who put interest on socio-cultural issues in Indonesia.
-These journals apply peer-reviewed process in selecting high quality article.
-Editors welcome theoretical or research based article submission.
-Author’s argument doesn’t need to be in line with editors. the criteria of the submitted article covers the following types of article: first, the article presents the results of an ethnographic/qualitative research in certain topic and is related with ethnic/social groups in Indonesia; second, the article is an elaborated discussion of applied and collaborative research with strong engagement between the author and the collaborator’s subject in implementing intervention program or any other development initiative that put emphasizes on social, political, and cultural issues; Third, a theoretical writing that elaborates social and cultural theory linked with the theoretical discourse of anthropology, especially in Indonesia anthropology; last, the article is a critical review of anthropological reference and other ethnography books that must be published at least in the last 3 years.
+These journals apply peer-reviewed process in selecting the high-quality article.
+Editors welcome theoretical or research-based article submission.
+Author’s argument doesn’t need to be in line with editors. the criteria of the submitted article covers the following types of article: first, the article presents the results of an ethnographic/qualitative research on certain topic and is related to ethnic/social groups in Indonesia; second, the article is an elaborated discussion of applied and collaborative research with strong engagement between the author and the collaborator’s subject in implementing intervention program or any other development initiative that put emphasizes on social, political, and cultural issues; Third, a theoretical writing that elaborates social and cultural theory linked with the theoretical discourse of anthropology, especially in Indonesia anthropology; last, the article is a critical review of anthropological reference and other ethnography books that must be published at least in the last 3 years.

 |Open Submissions||Indexed||Peer Reviewed|